My Experience of Earning Online with Microworkers

-The basic principle is the same as with Amazon Mechanical Turk, although instead of getting your reward in the form of Amazon giftcards, or having cash paid directly into your bank account, you get your Microworkers earnings paid into your paypal account.
+The basic principle is the same as with Amazon Mechanical Turk, although instead of getting your reward in the form of Amazon giftcards, or having cash paid directly into your bank account, your Microworkers earnings are paid into your paypal account.

 Below is my list of the pros and cons of earning online with Microworkers.

 - The Microworkers site has a professional and attractive layout and it’s easy to navigate.
 It definitely made a positive impression on me when I first visited and I found it easy to browse through the Microworkers jobs.

 - They pay a dollar into your Microworker’s account just for joining.
 Everybody likes a freebie, including me, and making money, even if it's only a buck for no work is always a plus!
 The only slight drawback is that you can’t actually access your dollar yet (see con no.5).

 - Some of the Microworkers jobs on the Microworkers site pay better than on other sites.
 For instance, favoriting someone’s youtube video will often pay 30 or 40 cents on Microworkers, in my experience, whereas you may get as little as 2 cents on Amazon Mechanical Turk.
 Making money with Microworkers jobs is certainly easier in some areas (though not in others).